-This is fascinating not just because it can shut down hunger and make us feel full, but also because the unique nature of the receptor cells means that the reaction does not have to operate through the central nervous system.
+This is fascinating not just because it can subdue the feeling of hunger and make us feel full, but also because the unique nature of the receptor cells means that the reaction does not have to operate through the central nervous system.
 This means that bitters may act directly as localized hormone triggers to control appetite and other metabolic functions in digestion.

 These hormonal triggers in the GI can reduce appetite and increase satiety, which leads to a reduced caloric intake and thus potential weight loss.

-6. Bitters help promote a healthy gut biome
+6. Medicinal Herbal Bitters help promote a healthy gut biome

 Research indicates that certain herbal bitters, loosely known as “nutritive bitters”, contain meaningful amounts of prebiotic starches that promote the growth of beneficial bacteria and can have beneficial effects on regulatory bowel function.(12) Examples of nutritive bitters include dandelion, chicory, angelica, and burdock.